Large deviation and anomalous fluctuations scaling in degree assortativity on configuration networks: Abstract

 \section{Abstract}

-By constructing a multicanonical Monte Carlo simulation and using the multiple histogram reweighting method, we obtain the full probability distribution $\rho_N(r)$ of the degree assortativity coefficient $r$ on configuration networks of size $N$.
+By constructing a multicanonical Monte Carlo simulation, we obtain the full probability distribution $\rho_N(r)$ of the degree assortativity coefficient $r$ on configuration networks of size $N$ by using the multiple histogram reweighting method.
 We suggest that $\rho_N(r)$ obeys a large deviation principle, $\rho_N \left( r- r_N^* \right) \asymp {e^{ - {N^\xi }I\left( {r- r_N^* } \right)}}$, where the rate function $I$ is convex and possesses its unique minimum at $r=r_N^*$, and $\xi$ is an exponent that scales $\rho_N$'s with $N$.
 We show that $\xi=1$ for Poisson random graphs, and $\xi\geq1$ for scale-free networks in which $\xi$ is a decreasing function of the degree distribution exponent $\gamma$.
 Our results reveal that the fluctuations of $r$ exhibits an anomalous scaling with $N$ in highly heterogeneous networks.